Navy Wife (1935 film): Production and release

 Allan Dwan said that the film had nothing from the novel.
 The Fox Film Corporation joined with Twentieth Century Pictures as the film was entering production in Hawaii.
 The film's exteriors were shot in Hawaii while a few scenes happened at the San Diego Naval Training Station Hospital.
 Ben Lyon was surprised about signing a contract for the film due to not having a lead role for a while.
 Navy Wife was the first film that deals with life as part of the Navy Nurse Corps and Medical Corps of the United States Navy.
 A short feature about the science behind manufacturing and a newsreel were shown alongside the film during its theatrical run.

 Reception

 Variety said that the film was "likely to suffer" due to "coming at the tag end of a long flotilla of navy pictures" while praising the performances of the main cast.
 The Film Daily wrote that it has "a fine cast in a logically developed story" and that "the name of Kathleen Norris as author should mean something".
 The Paducah Sun-Democrat said that the film has "one of the most startling surprise climaxes ever conceived."
-The St. Louis Star and Times said that "scenes on board a passenger liner" are "unusual".
+The St. Louis Star and Times said that "scenes on board a passenger liner" were "unusual".